TrustworthyComputing/Fourier-Fingerprint-Search/README.md

 ![alt text][overview]

-#### Cite this work!
+#### How to cite this work

-The publication describing the FFS framework can be accessed [here](https://ieeexplore.ieee.org/abstract/document/9153753).
+The journal article describing the FFS framework can be accessed [here](https://ieeexplore.ieee.org/abstract/document/9153753).
-To cite this work use:
+You can cite this article as follows:

 ```
 D. Mouris, C. Gouert, N. Gupta and N. G. Tsoutsos,